arangodb/python-arango/docs/errors.rst

 The majority of the error messages in the exceptions raised by python-arango come directly from the server.

-Here is an example showing how a python-arango exception can be caught:
+Here is an example showing how a python-arango exception can be handled:

 .. code-block:: python